Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Model

 \subsection{Model for efficiency and height self-regulation}

-In an open-loop approach the robot height increment $r_z$ is kept fixed during a multi-layer deposition.
-For an ideal process growth such increment of the deposition head height should match the deposited layer height $h$.
-However this condition is unlikely satisfied in real-world cases: a height mismatch $\Delta h = h-r_z \neq 0$ is typically present if the process parameters are not carefully modeled or actively controlled.
+Considering a LMD system based on a robotized deposition head, during a multi-layer deposition the robot height is incremented by $r_z$ for each layer, as represented in Figure \ref{fig:nozzle-track-scheme}(b-c).
+In an open-loop approach $r_z$ is kept constant.
+For an ideal process growth, such robot height increment should match the deposited layer height $\bar h$ to keep a constant standoff distance.
+However this condition is unlikely satisfied in real-world cases: a height mismatch $\Delta h = \bar h-r_z \neq 0$ is typically present if the process parameters are not carefully modeled or controlled.
 Moreover $\Delta h$ can change during the deposition due to the intrinsic process efficiency variability.
-From Eq. \eqref{eq:layer-height-calc} a positive height mismatch $\Delta h>0$ corresponds to a growth which is faster than the robot movement along the build direction, and leads to a lower standoff distance; on the contrary, a negative mismatch $\Delta h<0$ leads to a greater standoff distance, hence to a departure of the deposition area from its initial relative position.
+A positive height mismatch $\Delta h>0$ corresponds to a growth which is faster than the robot movement along the build direction, and leads to a lower standoff distance; on the contrary, a negative mismatch $\Delta h<0$ leads to a greater standoff distance, hence to a departure of the deposition area from its initial relative position.

-A monotone mismatch $\Delta h \neq 0$ would cause a standoff distance divergence, eventually ending with a failure of the process itself when the deposition surface becomes too far or too close relatively to its optimal distance.
-However, when the laser and powder beams are focused along the axial direction, changes in the standoff distance $S$ are also associated to variations in the process conditions related to laser intensity and powder flux on the deposition area \cite{zhu_influence_2012}.
-In particular, the presence of a non-zero gradient of $\Delta h$ with $S$ can lead to a stationary regime where $\Delta h=0$.
+A monotone mismatch $\Delta h \neq 0$ would cause a standoff distance divergence, eventually ending with a failure of the process itself when the deposition surface becomes too far or too close relatively to its optimal value.
+However, when the laser and powder beams are focused along the axial direction, variations in the standoff distance $S$ are also associated to modifications in the process conditions related to laser intensity and powder flux on the deposition area \cite{zhu_influence_2012}.
+In particular situations the presence of a non-zero gradient of $\Delta h$ with $S$ can lead to a stationary regime where $\Delta h=0$.
 This corresponds to a transient which brings the process growth to match the robot movements, hence to maintain a steady standoff distance \cite{haley_working_2019}.
-Inline optical monitoring can be exploited for a direct observation of the process evolution and stabilization during the deposition of complex parts \cite{donadello_monitoring_2019}.
-In general, this mechanism is favorable because it reflects a passive process robustness against perturbations, and because it corresponds to an enhanced geometrical accuracy since the actual deposition process matches the design model in the stationary regime.
+Process stabilization during the deposition of complex parts can be directly observed using inline optical monitoring \cite{donadello_monitoring_2019}.
+In general this mechanism is favorable, because it reflects passive process robustness against perturbations, and because it corresponds to enhanced geometrical accuracy since the actual deposition process tends to match the design model.